shilpigupta-460/portfolio/README.md

 # portfolio
- This is fully responsive react wesite.
+ This is fully responsive  wesite.